 Section 1.167(I)-1(h)(6) sets forth additional normalization requirements with respect to public utility property.
-Under \bigcirc § 1.167(I)-1(h)(6)(i), a taxpayer does not use a normalization method of accounting if, for ratemaking purposes, the amount of the reserve for deferred taxes excluded from the rate base, or treated as cost-free capital, exceeds the amount of the reserve for the period used in determining the taxpayer's ratemaking tax expense. \bigcirc Section 1.167(I)-1(h)(6)(ii) also provides the procedure for determining the amount of the reserve for deferred taxes to be excluded from rate base or to be included as no-cost capital.
-If, in determining depreciation for ratemaking tax expense, a period (the this period is the amount of the reserve at the end of the historical portion of the period and a pro rata amount of any projected increase to be credited to the account during the future portion of the period.
+Under § 1.167(I)-1(h)(6)(i), a taxpayer does not use a normalization method of accounting if, for ratemaking purposes, the amount of the reserve for deferred taxes excluded from the rate base, or treated as cost-free capital, exceeds the amount of the reserve for the period used in determining the taxpayer's ratemaking tax expense.
+Section 1.167(I)-1(h)(6)(ii) also provides the procedure for determining the amount of the reserve for deferred taxes to be excluded from rate base or to be included as no-cost capital.
+If, in determining depreciation for ratemaking tax expense, a period (the "test period") is used which is part historical and part future, then the amount of the reserve account for this period is the amount of the reserve at the end of the historical portion of the period and a pro rata amount of any projected increase to be credited to the account during the future portion of the period.
 The pro rata amount of any increase during the future portion of the period is determined by multiplying the increase by a fraction, the numerator of which is the number of days remaining in the period at the time the increase is to accrue, and the denominator of which is the total number of days in the future portion of the period.